You’ll also learn exactly how the Wedge can do all of that.

 How the lips vibrate are influenced by many factors, including the teeth, air stream, tongue position, oral cavity, and how the muscles of facial expression control the vibrating aperture.

-The muscle most brass players are familiar with is the orbicularis oris, which is a complex circular muscle that surrounds the orifice of the mouth and forms the majority of the lips.
-It belongs to a large group of muscles of facial expression called the buccolabial group.
-Other muscles in this group are the levator anguli oris, levator labii superioris alaeque nasi, levator labii superioris, zygomaticus major, zygomaticus minor, risorius, depressor labii inferioris, depressor anguli oris, mentalis, incisivus superior and inferior, and buccinator muscles.
+These other muscles include the levator anguli oris, levator labii superioris alaeque nasi, levator labii superioris, zygomaticus major, zygomaticus minor, risorius, depressor labii inferioris, depressor anguli oris, mentalis, incisivus superior and inferior, and buccinator muscles.
 Many of these muscles attach to and actually become intertwined with the orbicularis oris muscle fibres, providing a way to fine tune the movement and shape of the vibrating aperture.
+They radiate out from the orbicularis oris muscle, a bit like spokes on a wheel, with orbicularis oris being the central hub.

 Now let's explore the unique way in which the Wedge mouthpiece interacts with embouchure.